- Postdoctoral Fellow, Max Planck Institute for Developmental Biology, 2010-2014

 Erasmus Mundus Scholar, 2010

-My lab uses the nematode Pristionchus pacificus as a reference point and central model, and focus is on the genetic basis of developmental plasticity (polyphenism) in its mouthparts.
+My lab uses the nematode Pristionchus pacificus as a reference point and model, and we focus on the genetic basis of developmental plasticity (polyphenism) in its mouthparts.
 After an irreversible decision in larval development, nematodes of this species, and others in its family (Diplogastridae), assume one of two distinct feeding-forms that perform alternative ecological functions.
 This dimorphism involves an evolutionary novelty: teeth, which enable predatory feeding on other nematodes.

 A few goals of this research include:

 Specifically, my lab is using forward genetics to reconstruct the genetic pathway for a polyphenism switch and revealing how this switch has appeared and changed across lineages.
 Furthermore, we are using inference-based and reverse genetics approaches to understand the evolution of "plasticity genes" and their targets.
 In summary, my lab combines developmental genetics with comparative and phylogenetic approaches to understand the mechanisms and evolution of developmental responses to the environment.